FociSolutions/Orbital-Docs/_pages/docs/quick-start-guide/index.md

     h.
 Click "Save".

-11. In order for the Mockdefinition to match requests, it has to be uploaded to the Mockdefinition server.
+11. In order for the Mockdefinition to match requests, it has to be uploaded to the server.
 Click on "Export Mock to Server" in the left-hand sidebar.
 12. Move the Mockdefinition that you&#39;ve created to the right-hand side using the arrows.
 13. Use [http://localhost:5000/api/v1/OrbitalAdmin](http://localhost:5000/api/v1/OrbitalAdmin) as the server URL.
 14. Click "Upload".